omdl/omdl.github.com/docs/introduction.md

 *Keywords:* `#conceptual` `#logical` `#physical` `#mandatory`

-Workspace as the foundation for creating mashups from widgets.
+Workspace as the foundation for creating mashups from apps.

 ### `<goal>`